aplade/aplade.github.io/_posts/2016-10-02-price-yield-conversion.md

 </em>
 </div>

-Which rounded to 5 decimal places is the exact value given by the Bloomberg **YAS** screen.
+Which rounded to 5 decimal places is the exact value given by the Bloomberg **YAS** screen, the reference for market operators.

 For convenience, we provide below the computation for each coupon period.